 So Chester from Linkin Park just killed himself today.
 Apparently it was Chris Cornell’s birthday, which was a good friend of his.
 He killed himself two months ago.

-A fear that I’ve long held in the back of my mind is this: what’s the fucking point of struggling to “be somebody” or “get there” only to find out nothing has changed and you’re still carrying your misery with you everywhere you go.
+A fear that I’ve long held in the back of my mind is this: what’s the fucking point of struggling to “be somebody” or “get there” only to find out nothing has changed and you’re still carrying your own misery with you everywhere you go.
 These guys “made it” by most people’s definitions of success and yet it wasn’t enough.

 And yet, these guys helped countless young lives battle through their own depression.
-Just seems so unfair to me that their words of pain can help soothe others yet do nothing to mend their own souls.
+Just seems unfair to me that their words of pain can help soothe others yet do nothing to mend their own souls.

 I find it odd how often nature’s randomness can be more beautiful than our attempts to contrive it.
 Like that sentence.
 I spent far too long on it rather than just speaking plainly.
 Yet, there is merit to finding the right opening.